-Store ALL FOOD and FOOD-RELATED ITEMS in the campground food storage lockers (not in a tent or oTENTik) when not in use.
+Store ALL FOOD and FOOD-RELATED ITEMS in a hard-sided vehicle/trailer/motor home or in the campground food storage lockers (not in a tent, tent-trailer or yurt) when not in use.
 This policy applies whenever these items are not in use, at night while you are sleeping, or when your site is unattended for any length of time.

 When away from your site, you may leave out your camping furniture, (e.g. lawn chairs, lanterns, and tents).